Brazil cost

-In 2007 transport costs consumed 13% of GDP, 5% more than in the United States.
+In 2007, transport costs consumed 13% of GDP, 5% more than in the United States.
 The high transport costs are exacerbated by the scattering of industry over Brazil's vast territory.
+In 2013, the poor condition of Brazil’s federal highways increased fuel costs by 1.4 billion reais.
+The lack of logistics infrastructure for grain transportation alone results in an estimated loss of US$4 billion per harvest.